ibdgc/idhub/docs/index.md

-# Welcome to IDHub
+# Welcome to IDhub

-IDHub is the IBDGC's centralized platform for managing, curating, and sharing biobank and clinical data.
+IDhub is the IBDGC's centralized platform for managing, curating, and sharing biobank and clinical data.
 It provides a consistent, reliable, and auditable system for data integration.

 <div class="grid cards" markdown>